comicfans/learn/why_rust_different.md

 unique_ptr<ComplexResource> resouce = return_resource();
 ComplexResource temp = *source
 ```
-lead a double free problem, because copy semantic makes
+lead a double free, since C++ default to copy variable during assignment
+and compiler generate a member-to-member copy logic by default for you,
-temp var also holding resouce and it will also try to cleanup at scope end.
+both variable will try to clean the same resource at scope end.
-So If you created a RAII wrapped type, also need to forbid such shadow copy.
+So If you created a RAII wrapped type, also need to forbid such shadow copy

-and second may be the move semantic (and complex rule behind it).
-To avoid
+(by delete default copy constructor, or define your own sensible logic)

-unexpected copy while still
-allow some assignment to work, C++ introduces move semantic,
+To avoid such unexpected copy while still allow some assignment to work,
-it allows type to declare move constructor(unique_ptr do),
+C++ introduces move semantic, it allows type to declare
-thus makes return unique_ptr or assign between them behaves as 'transfer'
+move constructor(unique_ptr do), thus makes return unique_ptr or assign
-instead of copy.
+between them behaves as 'transfer' instead of copy.

 These new semantics also makes C++ rules more complex, and introduces more
-holes. you must heard about the rule of three, now it became five.
+holes.
+C++ developers must heard about the rule of three, now it became five,
-semantic inconsist across these five leads to nasty bugs,
+Semantic inconsistency between them leads to nasty bugs.
+Move semantic also
-since assignment appeared as a simple 'do nothing important' statement,
-easily being ignored.
+makes object behaves like 'destroyed before destructor', even destructor not
+run yet, its internal state already being invalidate due to moved out,
+that behavior doesn't match RAII very well.

 Even understood these tricky rules, C++ still have other holes, For example
 we expect constructor/destructor to run only once, but we can call it